dgraph-io/dgraph/wiki/content/deploy/index.md

-### Cloudwatch
+### CloudWatch

-Route53's healthchecks can be leveraged to create standard Cloudwatch alarms to notify on change in the status of the Alpha's `/health` endpoint.
+Route53's health checks can be leveraged to create standard CloudWatch alarms to notify on change in the status of the `/health` endpoints of Alpha and Zero.

-Considering that the Alpha endpoint to monitor is publicly accessible and you have the AWS credentials and [awscli](https://aws.amazon.com/cli/) setup, we’ll go through an example of setting up a simple Cloudwatch alarm configured to alert via email for the Alpha endpoint `alpha.acme.org:8080/health`
+Considering that the endpoints to monitor are publicly accessible and you have the AWS credentials and [awscli](https://aws.amazon.com/cli/) setup, we’ll go through an example of setting up a simple CloudWatch alarm configured to alert via email for the Alpha endpoint `alpha.acme.org:8080/health`.
+Dgraph Zero's `/health` endpoint can also be monitored in a similar way.

 #### Create the Route53 Health Check
 ```sh